Carvins Cove Hours of Operation for Land Use:

 - The Appalachian Trail follows one of the Cove’s northwest ridgelines.

 - Hikers, mountain bikers and equestrian trail riders are welcome.
+Yielding to other users is important.
+Please follow all trail etiquette signage.

 - Swimming and camping are not permitted.

 - A day or annual pass may be purchased at any of the three entrances to the Cove.
 Upon entering Reservoir Road, one may purchase their passes from the Security Office; from either the Bennett Springs or the Timberview Road entrance, passes are easily obtained via the trail lock-box and pass self service system.
 Fees are $2 per day or an annual pass for $20.
+Cash or check only at self serve kiosks.